 - Be prepared for emergencies.
-Set aside some cash for the rainy days.
+And set aside some cash for the rainy days.

-- Recognize that their lives influence your customers' behavior in the gym outside of the gym.
+- Recognize that their lives influence your members' behavior in the gym and outside of the gym.

 - No matter how appealing a “magic pill” for success seems, it does not exist.

 In Summary: The Risks and Rewards of Starting A Gym